 Fix 5 – Clean your Computer Regularly

-If you haven’t cleaned your PC for a long time then it probably a good idea to clean it now.
-The dust and debris is another cause or overheating in laptops and desktop PC.
+If you haven’t cleaned your PC for a long time then it is probably a good idea to clean it now.
+Dust and debris are another cause of overheating in laptops and desktop PC.

 Fix 6 – Avoid Overclocking in Desktop PC